jeanreye4/tic-tac-toe/evaluation.md

     present a complete app, where every feature is fully implemented in a way that makes sense?
 * **Presentation:** Is there adequate documentation?
-Is the repository well organized and free of clutter?;w
+Is the repository well organized and free of clutter?

 ## Scoring